ashudeep/ranking-fairness-uncertainty/README.md

 - suboptimal-OPT-TS-mix.ipynb: Notebook with the example showing how OPT/TS mixing ranking policy can be suboptimal in terms of utility while the LP based ranking policy achieves optimal utility.
 - movielens-ranking-fairness-uncertainty.ipynb: Notebook with the movielens experiments.

+## Contributing

+This project is licensed under the terms of the MIT license.